30 July 2019

 The increasing importance of websites in industrial selling

-These are increasingly being published online and one of the most important promotional tools is the company website which potential customers are using more and more to locate products and technical solutions as well as to gauge the pedigree and credibility of the firm.
-Having a “crap” website is now tantamount to professional suicide.
+These are increasingly being published online and one of the most important promotional tools is website design which potential customers are using more and more to locate products and technical solutions as well as to gauge the pedigree and credibility of the firm.
+A sub-optimal website is now tantamount to professional suicide.